-Measles, Mumps, Rubella
+Measles, Mumps, Rubella, COVID-19

-New York State requires students attending the College to show proof of immunity against measles, mumps and rubella.
-The College asks any student taking face to face courses are required to comply with our policy.
+New York State requires students attending the College to show proof of immunity\ against measles, mumps, rubella and COVID-19\\.
+The College asks anystudent taking face to face courses are required to comply with our policy.
+Students that do not have an on-campus presence will be required to Affirm Understanding of COVID-19 vaccinations procedures and protocols.

-Persons born before January 1, 1957 are exempt.
+\Persons born before January 1, 1957 are exempt from measles, mumps, rubella requirement.